![]() |

 Step 1: Creating a new copy of the aircraft to repaint:

-Double click the new folder, and it will open.
-You will find several folders inside - MODEL, PANEL, SOUND, and TEXTURE.
-You will also find a file called the aircraft.cfg file, which contains the identity information of this aircraft.
+You will also find a file here called the aircraft.cfg file, which contains the identity information of this aircraft.
 We need to change this.
 Double click the aircraft.cfg filename, and it will open in Notepad or Wordpad.
 The top portion will look something like what is listed below.
-Let's change the lines to create our new United DC-6B's identity.
+Copy the American entry that you added earlier (when you added the American textures to the Base Pack) and paste it back into the file at the bottom of these livery sections (NOT the bottom of the file).
+Next we'll change the lines to create our new United DC-6B's identity.
 You will change these lines to match your new plane's identity, of course:

 sim=dc6b